ludus-leonis/FreeBeeGee/docs/troubleshooting.md

 * Your webserver might limit upload sizes.
 Check your httpd.conf.
 Managed web hosters might also have an option for that in their web console.
 * PHP might limit uploads.
 Check your php.ini.
 Managed web hosters might also have an option for that in their web console.
+* `.htaccess` might limit uploads.
+Check your `.htaccess` either in the root of your webserver or in the root of FreeBeeGee.
 * FreeBeeGee might limit uploads.
 Check your `api/data/server.json` to increase the limit.

 ## How do I permanently install snapshots?